ScienceCommons/curate_science/README.md

 (for a more detailed set of instructions on how to setup a local instance of the app, see [here](https://github.com/ScienceCommons/curate_science/issues/76))

+## License
+Curate Science source code is licensed under an open-source MIT license for all personal, educational, research, and other open source applications.
+A commercial license is required for all commercial applications.
+Please contact admin@curatescience.org for more information about our commercial license.

-## Core UI Regression Tests
+## Core Regression Tests

+1. Core functionality
-1. Create a new article
+    1. Create a new article, add information to all fields, including uploading multiple figures simultaneously via drag-and-drop
     2. Save a new article
-  - All fields can successfully save information
+        * All fields can successfully save information
-  - Canceling unsaved information prompts warning dialog
+        * Canceling unsaved information prompts warning dialog
     3. Edit an article
-  - All fields can successfully be edited
+        * All fields can successfully be edited, including deleting a key figure (admin only)
+    4. Delete an article (admin only)
-4. Link an existing article to an author page
+    5. Link an existing article to an author page (e.g., https://curate-science-staging-2.appspot.com/app/author/etienne-p-lebel)
-  - Link that same article to a (different) co-author's page (admin only)
+    6. Link that same article to a (different) co-author's page (admin only)
+    7. Ensure article page works (e.g., https://curate-science-staging-2.appspot.com/app/article/57)
+    8. Ensure search/search results page works (e.g., https://curate-science-staging-2.appspot.com/app/search/?q=disgust)
+    9. Ensure Browse/recent page works: https://curate-science-staging-2.appspot.com/app/recent
+        * Ensure filtering and sorting works (e.g., show only "Replication" articles)
-5. Create a new author page (admin only)
+    10. Create a new author page (admin only)
-6. Invite/create a new user (admin only)
+    11. Invite/create a new user (admin only)
-7. Delete an article (admin only)
+2. Full-screen mode functionality (e.g., author page with lots of embedabble full-screen PDF/HTML articles: https://curate-science-staging-2.appspot.com/app/author/etienne-p-lebel)
+    1. PDF: Ensure a supported embeddable full-text PDF article activates full-screen icon *AND* is displayed in right-panel embed viewer (e.g., https://etiennelebel.com/documents/lebeletal(2018,ampss)a-unified-framework-to-quantify-the-credibility-of-scientific-findings.pdf)
+    2. HTML: Ensure a supported embeddable full-text HTML article activates full-screen icon *AND* is displayed in right-panel embed viewer (e.g., https://www.frontiersin.org/articles/10.3389/fpsyg.2017.01004/full)
+3. Author page publication list external embedding
+      * Ensure embedding `<script src="https://curate-science-staging-2.appspot.com/author-embed/etienne-p-lebel.js" async></script>` loads and displays relevant author page publication list, i.e., https://etiennelebel.com/author/etienne-p-lebel-EMBED-AUTHOR-PAGE-from-staging.html)